 Please accept our humble obeisances.
-All glories to Srila Prabhupada.
-This is an Ocean of Milk Foundation proposal to construct an Alcove Shrine with a deity of Devarṣi Nārada within the Temple of the Vedic Planetarium.
-When we first thought of Nāradaji, we immediately thought he was very on-theme, what with his extensive and continuous travelling throughout the Vedic Cosmos.
-If the Temple of the Vedic Planetarium is envisioned to represent the entire Vedic Cosmos, it would seem to make sense that Nārada Ṛṣi would be in there somewhere.
-So this is where the thought came to do an Alcove Shrine, and to install a deity.
+All glories to Śrīla Prabhupāda.
+This is an Ocean of Milk Foundation proposal to construct a Chatrī Shrine with a Deity of Devarṣi Nārada within the Temple of the Vedic Planetarium.
+When we first thought of Nāradaji, we immediately thought he was very on-concept, what with his extensive and continuous travelling throughout the Vedic Cosmos.
+In fact, Nāradaji appears to be the most on-concept of all the Great Personalities.
+So this is where the thought came to do an Alcove Shrine, and to install a Deity.

-Regarding installing a deity, we want to first mention Nāradaji’s position as being quite simply “the greatest of all devotees” (SB 4.13.3), which has been mentioned many times by Srila Prabhupada.
+Regarding installing a Deity, we want to first mention Nāradaji’s position as being quite simply “the greatest of all devotees” (SB 4.13.3), which has been mentioned many times by Śrīla Prabhupāda.
 Bhagavān Nārada is also considered a līlā-avatāra, as stated in Śrīmad Bhāgavatam 1.3.8:

 “In the millennium of the ṛṣis, the Personality of Godhead accepted the third empowered incarnation in the form of Devarṣi Nārada, who is a great sage among the demigods.”

-He is also one of the figures that Lord Kṛṣṇa identifies Himself with in Bhagavad Gita 10.26, declaring therein: “amongst sages and demigods I am Nārada.”
+He is also one of the figures that Lord Kṛṣṇa identifies Himself with, in Bhagavad Gita 10.26, declaring therein: “amongst sages and demigods I am Nārada.”
 Last but certainly not least, we must mention that Nārada Muni is of course the third of the gurus in the line of disciplic succession of the Brahma-Madhva-Gauḍīya Sampradāya.
-So the background reason for installing a deity comes out of the Vedic Cosmos theme, and the fact that Nārada Muni is so famous for continually travelling through it.
+So the background reason for installing a deity comes out of the Vedic Cosmos concept, and the fact that Nārada Muni is so famous for continually travelling through it.
 Then, when we add in the part about being the greatest of the devotees, and also a līlā-avatāra, and also being the third guru in the disciplic succession, it seems like there is really a very strong case for installing a deity here.

-The Supporting Alcove Shrine
+The Supporting Chatrī Shrine

 As far as worship, nothing elaborate is anticipated – this is just a small supporting shrine.
 Perhaps one simple āratika a day, or it could possibly be more as well.
 The idea is not to take anything away from the main āratika programs there in Śrīdhāma Māyāpura, but if anyone wants to attend a small and simple āratika for Nāradaji that happens once a day, then that is something that would be possible.